-The day before she stood in line to apply for a marriage license, Nelson was in tears.
+Parents and partnerships The day before she stood in line to apply for a marriage license, Nelson was in tears.

 She had written a letter to her father to tell him she and Casey planned a wedding.
 Citing religion, he had told Nelson that having a relationship with a woman meant she’d be doomed to hell.
 Nelson hoped an invitation to the wedding might change his feelings, especially since she and Casey would have a legal marriage in a church.

 Nelson told herself she wouldn’t let it bother her if she didn’t hear from her father.
 But when he hadn’t replied by Dec.
 4, she broke down.
 “I didn’t think he’d come,” she said, “but I at least thought he’d respond.”

 While Nelson’s sexuality created a wedge between her and her father, her relationship with Casey made it more acute.
 Not so with Casey’s family.
 Nelson said they have accepted her and the relationship.
 “I really lucked out,” she said.